 Recommended Resources

 - The French TV channel TV5 Monde offers tons of resources for reviewing listening comprehension.
-On the special section for learning French, “Apprendre le français,” you can watch a news segment called “7 jours sur la planète” that targets French learners.
-The news segment also comes with exercises according to level.
+Under their special section for learning French, “Apprendre le français,” you can watch a news segment called “7 jours sur la planète” which was made for French learners.
+The news segment also comes with exercises to match your level.

-- The radio RFI (Radio France Internationale) provides an exhaustive list of broadcasts that are weekly updated, accompanied by written text that you can use to test your comprehension.
-You can find the exercises here.
+- The Radio France Internationale (RFI) provides an exhaustive list of broadcasts that are updated weekly, accompanied by written text that you can use to test your comprehension.
+Just click on a topic that interests you, or that you want to improve in, and then review the transcript!

-- In order to complete the exercises on listening comprehension of interviews, the site Tenpensesquoi contains fun videos featuring young and old French people who talk about various topics (aliens, graffiti, plastic surgery, where to find…).
-I recommend this page because the clips are short, and the dialogs provide ample opportunity to hear everyday speech on a variety of themes.
-The site also gives you a chance to listen to varying opinions on many issues, which helps you perfect your comprehension skills and pick up new vocab.
+- For some more fun content , check out T’EN PENSES QUOI? on YouTube.
+Their videos feature young and old French people who talk about various topics (aliens, graffiti, plastic surgery, where to find…).
+We recommend this page because the clips are short, and the dialogs provide ample opportunity to hear everyday speech on a variety of themes.
+You get the chance to hear varying opinions on many of these topics which can help you learn new vocabulary and help you perfect your listening skills.

 Related posts: